Zararest/GPU/Run-cuda.md

 # Cuda container
 ## Install deps
+Cuda 12.9 is not working for gtx 1660ti max-Q.
+Cuda 11.6.1 is used instead.

 Nvidia divers are required in order to support cuda 12.9:
 ```
 sudo apt install nvidia-driver-575 nvidia-persistenced \